-- 41. As happens today, it is essential to involve next of kin in any situation where organ donation may be a possibility. because, for safety and quality reasons, it is very rare for donation to go ahead without their input.
+41. As happens today, it is essential to involve next of kin in any situation where organ donation may be a possibility.
+This is because, for safety and quality reasons, it is very rare for donation to go ahead without their input.
 The only real exception is for people who have given their consent by joining the ODR but who have no family.
-In that situation, NHS staff may perform a risk assessment in order to decide if donation can go ahead. important to clear up any misunderstandings about who makes the final decision about donation.
+In that situation, NHS staff may perform a risk assessment in order to decide if donation can go ahead.
+It is important to clear up any misunderstandings about who makes the final decision about donation.
 Under the current system, legally, the wishes of the deceased (where they are known) have precedence.
 The only time the next of kin can make the decision under the current arrangements is when the wishes of the deceased are not known.
-In practice, families are presented with information about organ donation, including whether the deceased person had expressed a wish, and asked whether they are prepared to agree to donation taking place. - 42.
-Under the new arrangements, very little will change in practice because the next of kin will still be asked to confirm details about the deceased's health and lifestyle which might not be contained in their medical records and which could affect their suitability as a donor.
-When it comes to giving consent to organ donation, it is for the deceased to decide whether to opt in, opt out or have their consent deemed.
+In practice, families are presented with information about

+- organ donation, including whether the deceased person had expressed a wish, and asked whether they are prepared to agree to donation taking place. - 42.
+Under the new arrangements families will continue to have an involvement in the process at a practical level, as the next of kin will still be asked to confirm details about the deceased's health and lifestyle which might not be contained in their medical records and which could affect their suitability as a donor.
+When it comes to giving consent to organ donation, it is for the deceased to decide whether to opt in, opt out or have their consent deemed the wishes of the deceased are paramount.
 The wishes of the deceased, whether it be through deemed or express consent should be made known to the family by NHS staff as part of the discussions.
-The legislation provides families with the right to provide information about whether the deceased would not have consented to their consent being deemed.
-Families will also continue to have an involvement in the process at a practical level.

-- 43. Telling close family about wishes relating to organ donation will be one of the key messages of the education campaign which will accompany the new legislation, since uncertainty about what their relative would have wanted is what prevents many families engaging with the organ donation process.
+In the case of deemed consent case, the legislation provides relatives or friends of long standing with the right to object if they know the deceased would not have consented. - 43.
+Telling close family about your wishes relating to organ donation will be one of the key messages of the education campaign which will accompany the new legislation, since uncertainty about what their relative would have wanted is what prevents many families engaging with the organ donation process.
 This then results in healthy organs being lost to a potential recipient. - 44.
 To assist with understanding the effect of the Bill in relation to the role of the next of kin, various scenarios relating to adults who live and die in Wales, are set out below.
-The scenarios do not cover the question of mental capacity or what happens in the case of children, as these have been explained in paragraphs 33 to 38:
+The scenarios do not cover the question of mental capacity nor what happens in the case of children, as these have been explained in paragraphs 33 to 38: